 A nice spot to hang out is the Via del Pigneto, a wide pedestrian street with cafés and locals enjoying the day.
 We would recommend you lose yourself in the neighbourhood and get to know the nooks and crannies while coming across surprising new finds.
-Start the day with a beer at Na Birreta, the best malt drink made with traditional processes.
+Start your mid-day with a beer at Na Birreta, the best malt drink made with traditional processes.
 We recommend dinner at Necci dal 1924, or better known as Bar Necci (Via Fanfulla da Lodi nº68).
 This restaurant was made famous by the Italian director Pier Paolo Pasolini, who shot parts of his 'Accattone' film in 1961.
 Expect young families and couples to be nibbling free aperitif with a glass of red.

 A really cool find is the Nuovo Cinema Aquila.
 A recent renovation has given this 1940's theatre a revamp and turned it into a glossy box of glass and steel.
-Expect to watch here independent Italian films and mainstream movies from around the world.
+Expect to watch independent Italian films and mainstream movies from around the world.

 Our favourite restaurants during our trip include: Cantina & Cucina,Formula One pizza in San Lorenzo,0km market near the Roman forum,Testaccio food market,Baylon,Rosti and Ciampini.